MarkCiora/MarkdownDirectionsAssignment/README.md

 8. As the ball begins to come back down, throw the ball in the other hand
 9. Catch the first ball you threw
 10. Throw the third ball as the second ball is about to come back down
+11. Catch the second ball you threw
-11. Repeat steps 7-10, keeping one to two balls in the air
+12. Repeat steps 7-11 keeping one to two balls in the air
     - Try to get as many in a row as possible!
 Soon you will be able to juggle for minutes straight!

 ![juggle3.png](juggle3.png)